Indigenous Healing Practices

 Modern medicine has explored the potential advantages and disadvantages of incorporating psychedelics into treatments.
 Examining the possible benefits and risks, we find that there are a few interesting points to consider.

-Additionally to this topic, psychedelic therapies have been found helpful for patients suffering from PTSD (Post-traumatic stress disorder), Depression etc. Psychedelic Psychiatry involves a single dose therapy of psychedelic drugs paired with psychotherapy sessions to treat people facing psychological diseases.
-While recent studies show a positive impact on these types of treatments in clinical trials.
+Additionally to this topic, psychedelic therapies have been found helpful for patients suffering from PTSD (Post-traumatic stress disorder), Depression, etc. Psychedelic Psychiatry involves a single-dose therapy of psychedelic drugs paired with psychotherapy sessions to treat people facing psychological diseases.
+Recent studies show a positive impact on these types of treatments in clinical trials.

 In times history shows us that societies used numerous plant-based psychedelics medicinally before mainstream drug use began.
 Shamans used medicinal plants to treat people with various ailments.
 For instance; peyote cactus has been used by Native American communities for centuries as part of healing rituals.